remi-blaise/EventDispatcher.js/README.md

 TODO
 ----

-Add propagation system like in EventDispatcher.py
+Add propagation system and 'all' keyword like in EventDispatcher.py